 Jack Nicklaus Bio And Facts

-Jack Nicklaus is a retired professional golfer who played as one of the world's best for over forty years.
-He had his professional debut in 1961 after having been the best amateur for some time.
-Nicklaus began playing in the senior category starting in 1990 when he was old enough, and played for another 10 years.
-He golfed in his final U.S. Open in 2000, the same year as Tiger Woods' famous showing at Pebble Beach.
-He officially retired in 2005.
+Jack Nicklaus is a retired professional golfer who played as one of the world’s best for over forty years.
+He made his professional debut in 1961 after stellar performances as an amateur.
+Nicklaus began playing on the senior tours starting in 1990 at the age of 50 and played for another 10 years.
+He golfed in his final U.S. Open in 2000, the same year as Tiger Woods’ famous showing at Pebble Beach.
+Jack Nicklaus officially retired from golf in 2005.

 Nicklaus is one of the most decorated athletes ever.
 He has received a Presidential Medal of Freedom, Sports Illustrated named him Individual Male Athlete of the 20th Century, and ESPN has called him one of the 10 best athletes of all time.
-During his career, he gained a total of 117 wins, including 18 majors.
-He married Barbara Bash in 1960, and they have 5 children.
+During his career, he tallied 117 wins, including a record-setting 18 majors.
+He married Barbara Bash in 1960, and they have five children.
 Nicklaus currently resides in North Palm Beach, Florida.